HeliosProfiles/DCS-CH-47F-Profile-by-MadKreator37/README.md

-# Helios Profile for the CH-47F Chinook by MadKreator37

 # Helios Profile for the CH-47F Chinook (Pilot Only) for DCS World by MadKreator37
 ----
 ### If you only want this profile * * DON'T  CLONE * * the repository.
 Simply download the __helios16__ file from the **Assets** section at the bottom of the release.